 LA ROSE DES VENTS

-The dedication ceremony, free and open to all, began with representatives from several divisions of city government in attendance including Recreation and Parks, Public Works, the Arts Commission, and the Cultural Districts Program.
-Othoniel, the Consul General of France in San Francisco, presided at the event.
+The dedication ceremony, free and open to all, began with representatives from several divisions of city government in attendance, including Recreation and Parks, Public Works, the Arts Commission, and the Cultural Districts Program.
+Othoniel and the Consul General of France in San Francisco presided at the dedication event.

 ABOUT JEAN-MICHEL OTHONIEL